-- I On the console keyboard attached to the receiver, access the OSD by pressing CTRL + ALT + C or tap the touchscreen icon.
-The Preset Selection page will be displayed. - 2 Click the icon in the top right corner. - 3 Click the Transmitters option and then click the icon for the required ALIF102T. - 4 If necessary, click the General link.
+- I On the console keyboard attached to the RX unit, access the OSD by pressing CTRL + ALT + C or tap the touchscreen icon.
+The Preset Selection page will be displayed.

+- 2 Click the icon in the top right corner.

+- 3 If necessary, click the General link.